Contrasting Insignia Systems (ISIG) and Its Competitors

-Insignia Systems (NASDAQ: ISIG) is one of 29 publicly-traded companies in the “Advertising” industry, but how does it weigh in compared to its rivals?
-We will compare Insignia Systems to related businesses based on the strength of its dividends, earnings, profitability, valuation, analyst recommendations, risk and institutional ownership.
+Insignia Systems (NASDAQ: ISIG) is one of 29 public companies in the “Advertising” industry, but how does it compare to its competitors?
+We will compare Insignia Systems to related companies based on the strength of its institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.

+44.0% of Insignia Systems shares are held by institutional investors.
+Comparatively, 46.5% of shares of all “Advertising” companies are held by institutional investors.
+3.8% of Insignia Systems shares are held by company insiders.
+Comparatively, 14.7% of shares of all “Advertising” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Insignia Systems and its rivals’ net margins, return on equity and return on assets.
+This table compares Insignia Systems and its competitors’ net margins, return on equity and return on assets.

 |Net Margins